zalando/spilo/README.rst

 Spilo: HA PostgreSQL Clusters with Docker
 ==================================

 Spilo is a Docker image that provides PostgreSQL and `Patroni <https://github.com/zalando/patroni>`__ bundled together.
 Patroni is a template for PostgreSQL HA.
 Multiple Spilos can create a resilient High Available PostgreSQL cluster.
-For this, you'll need to start all participating Spilos with `etcd <https://github.com/coreos/etcd>`__ and cluster name parameters.
+For this, you'll need to start all participating Spilos with identical `etcd <https://github.com/coreos/etcd>`__ addresses and cluster names.

 Spilo's name derives from სპილო [spiːlɒ], the Georgian word for "elephant."

 Real-World Usage and Plans
 --------------------------